Alan-Shaw/goference/README.md

 An inference engine (also known as a rules engine) allows one to define logical rules, add facts, and retrieve inferences that follow from those rules and facts.
 It is a means of adding logical reasoning to software.

-In its current form, goference is not intended to be compiled into a standalone program or to provide a full programming environment like CLIPS OR OPS5.
+In its current form, goference is not intended to be compiled into a standalone program or to provide a full programming environment like CLIPS or OPS5.
 However, it could be embedded within a larger Go application by a Go developer who has no qualms about defining rules using Go.

 ## Motivation